UniversalPay/osCommerce/README.md

 This plugin is provided for UniversalPay merchants using osCommerce 2.x.

 Got a question?
-Visit https://www.universalpay.es/contacto/ for support.
+Visit https://www.universalpay.es/contacto/ or email integraciones_es@evopayments.com for support.

 ## Installation Guide